SS Wright: History

 The lead ship of her class, she was originally laid down 1 June 1968 at Ingalls Shipbuilding of Pascagoula, Mississippi as SS Mormacsun, ON 524416, IMO 6924571, a Maritime Commission type (C5-S-78) combination breakbulk, container, Ro-Ro vessel under Maritime Administration contract (MA 224) for Moore-McCormack Lines.
 Launched 1 July 1969, she was delivered to the Maritime Administration (MARAD) 1 February 1970 and subsequently sold and renamed SS Young America on 19 October 1970 for service with American Export-Isbrandtsen Lines.
 In 1978 the ship was sold again to Farrell Lines without name change.
 In 1981 the ship was turned over to MARAD.
 Converted and renamed SS Wright (T-AVB-3) on 14 May 1986, the ship was assigned to MARAD Ready Reserve Force (RRF), MSC PM-5 Sealift Program Office, Logistics Prepositioning Force.

 Wright provides support for Marine Corps helicopters.
 Wright is outfitted with both a stern ramp and side ports.
 Their roll-on/roll-off deck runs the complete length of the ship.
 When outfitted with mobile facilities, the ships can service aircraft while anchored offshore.

 Government service

-On 27 August 1990, MALS-14 FWD deployed aboard Wright to the Persian Gulf for Operation Desert Shield.
+On 27 August 1990, Marine Aviation Logistics Squadron 14 (MALS-14) FWD deployed aboard Wright to the Persian Gulf for Operation Desert Shield.
 The deployment's complement of Marines included aircraft maintenance and supply specialists from several Marine Corps bases located on the east coast of the United States.
 After debarking the rotary wing support package in Saudi Arabia, Wright berthed at the port in Manama, Bahrain where the balance of MALS-14 FWD provided support to Marine Corps squadrons stationed in that country.

 MALS-14 FWD debarked from Wright in December 1990 at the port of Al Jubayl to continue operations ashore.
 MALS-29 (Reinforced) boarded Wright Jan 3, 1991.
 She was to remain in port to provide support for other operations in support of Operations Desert Shield and Desert Storm.